 Through service, gain a more meaningful connection to the cultures and communities you explore while taking an active role to address important global issues at the local level.
-While in the Bahamas, assist researchers at the Gerace Research Center on conservation and environmental projects and potentially work with Gerace on environmental education projects for local school children.
-In addition, participate in beach and underwater cleanup projects.
+While in the Bahamas, assist researchers on conservation and environmental projects and help protect the local environment through coastal clean-up efforts.